amorals-mtz/mobile-push-notification-services/README.md

 A roundup of push notification services for mobile apps.

-Many push notification service provider include additional features, including backend data, analytics, user account management and other integrated services.
+Many push notification service providers include additional features including backend data, analytics, user account management and other integrated services.

 ## A quick listing of push platforms